 A Guide to Matching Men’s Blazers and Pants

-When it comes to matching men’s blazers and pants, most guys play it pretty safe, or don’t play it at all and just wear suits.
+When it comes to matching men’s blazer to dress pants, most guys play it pretty safe, or don’t play it at all and just wear single color suits.
 After all, there is a certain elegance to a coordinated outfit like a suit.
-But with so many men dressing for business casual offices, stylish men are learning to dress up without relying solely on suits.
+But with so many men dressing for business casual offices, stylish men are learning to dress up with different blazer colors, instead of relying on singularity.

 We’ve covered matching pants and jackets for the business casual office, now we’re doing the work for you.
-Below we’ll show you how we matched up men’s blazers and pants to make some killer combinations.
+Below we’ll show you how we matched up a variety of men’s blazer colors and pants to make some killer combinations.

 When it comes to pants, most men limit themselves to dark colors.
 Stand out in a sea of black and dark gray by pairing a dark blue jacket with a pair of light gray pants.
 This unexpected twist livens up your whole look and serves to highlight the subtle personality of this blazer.

-Let us not overlook how stylish this blazer is.
-Few men’s blazers combine luxury fabric (this one’s a wool-cashmere blend) with versatile style like this one.
-The cashmere makes it feel special while the traditional navy blue color with windowpane pattern makes this a jacket you can wear once a week all through the cooler months.
-Mix things up by wearing some alternative pairs of pants like chinos in khaki or burgundy as well as dark blue jeans.
+Let us not overlook how stylish this navy windowpane blazer is.
+Few men’s blazers combine breathable fabrics (this one fresco) with diverse patterns like windowpane.
+The fresco makes it feel special while the traditional navy blue color with windowpane pattern makes this a jacket one you can wear once a week all through the cooler months.

 Top It Off

-The finishing touches for this look play up the shades of red in the blazer’s windowpane.
-To make this jacket’s pattern stand out you can pair it with a maroon tie like we did here.
+The finishing touches for this look play up the shades of white in the blazer windowpane.
+To make this jacket’s pattern stand out you can pair it with white pants as we did here.
 And for some added color, you can put on your favorite pair of oxblood dress shoes to bring the whole look together.

 Back in the day, men’s blazers were worn by members of the clubs that competed in regattas and signaled the refinement and class of the wearer.
 Jackets that were brown were considered more rustic than the jackets you would find on the banks of Thames cheering on Oxford.
 The no brown in town rule kept sophisticated urbanites from wearing so-called “sport jackets” in the city.
 But those days are over.

 Today, men’s blazers of all types can qualify for the description of fashionable and urbane if you wear them well.
-Take this outfit where the blazer’s subtle pattern take center stage by pairing it with solid navy dress slacks.
+Take this outfit where the blazer’s subtle pattern take center stage by pairing it with solid navy dress slacks or dare we say it: shorts.
 The result is the foundation of an extremely wearable outfit.
 The neutral color combination works for just about any skin tone and hair color.
 The subtle contrast between the blazer and pants colors means this outfit won’t cut you in half visually.
 That makes this combination very forgiving to all body types.
 So whether you’re long-legged and tall, short and stocky or anywhere in between, you can pull this one off.

 Bring It All Together

-During the day this look is office ready when paired with a solid white shirt, and a solid knit tie like we’ve put together here.
-Got a dinner date after work?
+During the day this look is office ready when paired with a solid blue shirt, and a knit tie like we’ve put together here.
+Need a look for your warm weather day out of the office?
+Go with some navy shorts and look casual cool.
+Have a dinner date after work?
 Drop the tie and you’ll be ready to make an impression.
-When an outfit’s got this many solids in it, the shoes will get a bit more attention, so step it up and wear your best pair of browns (well-polished, of course).
+When an outfit has this many solids in it, the shoes will get a bit more attention, so step it up and wear your best pair of browns (well-polished, of course).

-Like it’s underrated homophone, the bass guitar, the base color of patterned men’s blazers is an often overlooked element of the whole.
+Like its underrated homophone, the bass guitar, the base color of patterned men’s blazers is an often overlooked element of the whole.
 Refined men of style know how to amplify these elements.
-The choice of charcoal pants accentuates the base color of this gray jacket on which the windowpane pattern lies.
+The choice of charcoal pants accentuates the base color of this light gray jacket on which the herringbone pattern lies.